How to never miss your medication: Medisafe App Review

 Refill Reminder

-When you initially add medication to the app, you can add the number of doses available.
-When the doses have reached a specific amount (of your choosing), you will be reminded to refill them.
-Matt set his refill reminder at 10 days before he runs out, but everyone’s situation will be different.
+When you initially add medication to the app, you can select the number of doses available.
+When the doses reach a specific amount (of your choosing), you will be reminded to refill them.
+Matt set his refill reminder to 10 days before he runs out, but everyone’s situation will be different.

 Doctor’s Appointments

-The app allows you to add your Doctor’s details, the medication they have prescribed to you and any appointments you have with them.
-This level of detail is great if you have a team of different medical experts managing your health (and medication).
+The app allows you to add your Doctor’s details, the medication they have prescribed you, and any appointments you have with them.
+This level of detail is excellent if you have a team of medical experts managing your health (and medication).

 Medisafe Doctors Appointment